 In early 2007, radio hosting followed.
 Lendman now hosts the Progressive Radio News Hour on the Progressive Radio Network three times weekly.
 Distinguished guests are featured.
 Major world and national issues are discussed.
 Lendman is a 2008 Project Censored winner and 2011 Mexican Journalists Club international journalism award recipient. sjlendman.blogsot.com

-Graham Vanbergen is the contributing editor of TruePublica.org.uk.
-He is also a featured permanent columnist for The European Financial Review and more recently The World Financial Review and regularly contributes to internationally recognised organisations such as; Global Research, Centre for Research on Globalization in Canada, Dissident Voice in the USA and expat driven Russia Insider, to name a few.
+Graham Vanbergen is the founder and contributing editor of TruePublica.org.uk.
+He is also a featured permanent columnist for The European Financial Review and The World Financial Review and regularly contributes to other internationally recognised news outlets.

-He specialises in explaining the failing and damaging systems that seeks to dismantle real democracy and capitalism.
-He is motivated by challenging extreme neoliberal thinking that is causing a wave of disruption as western countries move from one political, social, geopolitical and economic crisis to another, that he sees will cause considerable social anxiety leading to clear divides of society in general.
+Graham specialises in explaining the failing and damaging transnational corporate systems that seeks to dismantle real democracy and capitalism in the West.
+He is motivated by challenging extreme neoliberal thinking that is causing a wave of disruption as western countries move from one political and economic crisis to another, that he sees will cause considerable social anxiety leading to clear divides of society in general.
 Graham is also the founder of NewsPublica – an independent news and journalism aggregator, and ThinkPublica – a blog/thinktank with creative ideas for Britain in a world where extravagant socialism and extreme capitalism have demonstrated their inadequacy in the 21st century.

 Previously, Graham worked within the residential investment industry for over two decades at senior executive and board level for some of the worlds biggest financial, property and insurance institutions such as Nationwide Building Society, General Accident Insurance, Hambros Bank and Countrywide plc.